rigdev/docs/docs/examples/database.md

 ## Implementing a backend using the database

-Although Rig currently doesn't support Postgres, support will come soon and this example will be built with that in mind.
 We need some static configuration for the database we want to connect to, specifically the name and the credentials created previously.

 ```go title="main.go"
 type dbConfig struct {